-- Appropriate attire, including shirt and shoes, must be worn - · No outside food, drinks, or containers are allowed - Cleanliness is a mutual responsibility and it is expected that students bring dishes to the dish return and leave their tables clean - Respect those around you, and use appropriate language
+3. Creative Dining Rules include, but are not limited to; appropriate attire, including shirt and shoes, must be worn, no outside food, drinks, or containers are allowed, cleanliness is a mutual responsibility, students and dining guests are expected to bring dishes to the dish return and leave their tables clean, and respect for other, and use of appropriate language is expected.